alexzhangs/xsh/README.md

 ### 4.2.
 Invoke xsh Utilities

-There are three methods to invoke xsh utilities.
+There are two methods to invoke xsh utilities.

 Before to talk about that, let's get familiar with the glossary `LPUE`, `LPUR`, and `LPUC`.